Sophomore Fellows 2019-20

-As part of the Sophomore Journeys Grant, six sophomores have been selected for Digital Scholarship Fellowships.
+As part of the Sophomore Journeys Grant, eight sophomores make up this year's cohort of Digital Scholarship Fellows.
 The program is designed to create opportunities for sophomores where digital technologies, methods, and culture are subject to critical inquiry in the liberal arts.

 “The program is designed to enable sophomores to investigate and gain proficiency with a variety of digital platforms, while also critically reflecting on the related impacts on our culture and society.”